 Hydration is another major issue that is rarely talked about.
 It is not just the lack of water, but a balance between fluids and mineral salts in the body.
 You must drink lots of water (at least 2 liters per day) but you should also try to get fruit juices or herbal teas as well to maintain mineral balance.
 Think about drinking a total of 3 - 4 liters of fluid per day while here and more if necessary.
 Drinks like coffee (even decaf), black tea, beer and other alcoholic beverages will dehydrate you so if you drink those, by all means, drink more of the other fluids.

 It would be worth your while to carry your own mini medical kit.
-My personal recommendations include Wormwood tincture, clove (oil and tincture), Swedish bitters, Vitamin C powder (1 tsp = 4,000 - 5,000 mg), Nutribiotic (AKA Grapefruit Seed Extract), mosquito repellant (experiments showed that the best natural repellants were citronella, patchouli and clove oil, with clove oil lasting the longest), a triple action cream (antibiotic, anti fungal and anti inflammatory), tylenol (in case of fever) and some incense to keep mosquitoes off at night.
+Our personal recommendations include Wormwood tincture, clove (oil and tincture), Swedish bitters, Vitamin C powder (1 tsp = 4,000 - 5,000 mg), Nutribiotic (AKA Grapefruit Seed Extract), mosquito repellant (experiments showed that the best natural repellants were citronella, patchouli and clove oil, with clove oil lasting the longest), a triple action cream (antibiotic, anti fungal and anti inflammatory), tylenol (in case of fever) and some incense to keep mosquitoes off at night.
 The first time we came to Ghana Harriet had been taking Aloe Vera juice for well over three months.
 It took at least 2 weeks before the mosquitoes noticed her, and mosquitoes LOVE her.

 For further in depth information about Ghana, immigration policies and other, contact these web sites.